Polymer/old-docs-site/articles/spa.md

 ### Drawer

-Markup that you put in the navigation element end up in a slide-away app drawer.
+Markup that you put in the navigation element ends up in a slide-away app drawer.
 For our purposes, we'll stick with a heading (`<core-toolbar>`) and navigational links (`<core-menu>`):

     <nav>